eustlb/ship-detect-tl/README.md

 ### 1. data_parsing

-> Same boats appear on different images (see...).
+> Same boats appear on different images (see technical_report.pdf section 1.4).
 These duplicates are a big issue for the train/val split.
 This folder contains scripts and CSVs to deal with this problem and insure a train/val split without boats appearing in both datasets.

     .
     ├── ...